Lawyers To Help Fight At Administrative Law Tribunals

 Legal Help With Administrative Law Tribunals

 If your professional standing, career, business, ability to remain in Canada or significant investment is on the line, hiring the right lawyer is important.
 Our litigation team and administrative law lawyers are ready to help.
-Connect with us today.
+Above all, connect with us today.
 As our team is in and out of court, email is often a fast way to reach the team.
 However, we are happy to take your call and will get back to you as quick as we can.
 Connect today.
 Feel free to call our Calgary office at (403) 225-8810.
 Alternatively, if you live in the Edmonton area, please call (780) 571-8463.
 Lastly, outside of these cities, we can be called toll-free at 1-877-225-8817 or email us directly here.